Anikett115/UPI-Transactions-Interactive-PowerBI-Dashboard/README.md

 ---

+## Limitations & Assumptions

+- Dataset is static and sourced from an Excel file
+- No real-time or incremental refresh is enabled
+- Data is used purely for educational and portfolio purposes

+---

+## Key Insights & Observations

+- Transaction volumes peak during **May and October**, indicating seasonal usage spikes.
+- Remaining balance remains relatively stable across months, suggesting consistent inflow–outflow behavior.
+- Metro cities like **Mumbai and Delhi** contribute the highest transaction amounts.
+- Younger age groups dominate UPI usage, especially for merchant payments.
+- Mobile devices account for the majority of transactions, highlighting mobile-first adoption.

+---

 ## Notes

 - This project demonstrates practical Power BI skills including data modeling, DAX calculations, bookmarks, and synchronized slicers.
 - The dataset is used for educational and portfolio purposes.
 - For full interactivity, open the `.pbix` file in Power BI Desktop.